If only you could yourself see your own selfish being! If only you could realise you are being selfish in a relationship.

 13 Signs that scream you are being selfish in your relationship

 For a healthy, loving and mature relationship, you and your partner need to be thoughtful of each other’s feelings.
 Empathy goes hand in hand with love when it comes to relationships.
-Being with someone who is hurtful, inconsiderate and selfish can ultimately cause the other person to breakup and pull the plug.
-It is wise to be mindful when you notice a lot of frequent arguments and take a stock of your standing in the alliance.
-If you have been acting selfish in your relationship, you would know right away.
+Being with someone who is hurtful, inconsiderate and selfish can ultimately cause the other person to break up and pull the plug.
+It is wise to be mindful when you notice a lot of frequent arguments and take stock of your standing in the alliance.
+If you have been acting selfishly in your relationship, you would know right away.